 In 1987, he joined forces with Attorney Andrew Osborne in forming the law firm of Osborne & Visconti.
 The formation of the partnership coincided with the move of both attorneys from Boston to the Westwood/Dedham area The firm offered a wide variety of legal services to individuals and small-to-medium sized businesses.

 In 2005, the attorneys dissolved the partnership but remain closely affiliated.
 In early 2006, he associated with Attorney John DeVito, a well-known and highly regarded Dedham attorney.
 They currently practice law under the name of DeVito & Visconti, a Professional Association.

 Attorney Visconti has concentrated in areas of law providing services to remedy personal legal problems.
-During this period he has handled hundreds of cases in the areas of Family Law, Personal Injury, Probate Law, Personal Bankruptcy, serving as both an advocate and an advisor.
+During this period he has handled hundreds of cases in the areas of Estate Planning, Wills & Trusts, Personal Injury, Probate Law, Personal Bankruptcy, serving as both an advocate and an advisor.

 Current areas of concentration

 In addition to serving as counsel to guardians and personal representatives appointed by the Probate Court, Attorney Visconti has served as a legal guardian himself.
 He also aids the local Probate Courts in his capacity as a guardian ad litem, doing factual and legal investigations for the Probate Courts in guardianship and estate cases.